oliviermilla/superseeder/README.md

    seed :parkings, :update_by => [:name, :color]
 ```

-or you can pass a block that will take as argument the class of the instance to create and the row as an array.
+or you can pass a Proc that will take as argument the class of the instance to create and the row as an array.

 ```ruby
    seed :parkings, :update_by => ->(instance_class, row){ instance_class.find_by :name => row[0] }